 If you pass away (both during the term of your policy).

 Whole-of-life cover pays out when you die, whenever that may be as there is no fixed term.

 For this reason, it is used for investment and estate planning purposes rather than to provide funds to clear debts and help your dependants’ living expenses if you die unexpectedly.

 When you take out term insurance, you may be given the option to have the policy ‘written in trust’.

 Putting your policy in trust makes sense because it means any pay-out will not be included within your estate.
 The effect is to remove it from the probate process so it can be paid to your beneficiaries much more quickly.

 Additionally, the proceeds of a life policy written in trust will not be liable for inheritance tax, which they might be otherwise.

 Finding a better deal for life insurance is easier when you compare quotes on MoneySuperMarket.
 All you need to do is give us a few details about yourself, including your general health, occupation, and lifestyle, and we’ll give you a list of quotes tailored to your needs.

-Then you can browse through the list and compare deals by their cost, level of cover, and any available extra features.
-Once you’ve found the deal you want, just click through to finalise your purchase.
+We will provide you with a range of deals from leading providers in the UK so you can compare different deals by their cost, level of cover, and any available extra features.
+Once you’ve found the deal you want, just click through to the provider and finalise your purchase.